z0sun/URL3.1/README.md

 </p>
 <h1 align="center">C4_deployment-3.1<h1>

-Demonstrate your ability rollback an application.
+Demonstrate your ability to rollback an application.

 - Follow the in-class instructions